Examples

 Kinetic-fluid Hybrid Models

-Several examples and benchmarks of the kinetic-fluid hybrid model are shown below.
-The first few examples are replications of the verification tests described in Muñoz et al. [1].
+WarpX includes a reduced plasma model in which electrons are treated as a massless fluid while ions are kinetically evolved, and Ohm’s law is used to calculate the electric field.
+This model is appropriate for problems in which ion kinetics dominate (ion cyclotron waves, for instance).
+See the theory section for more details.
+Several examples and benchmarks of this kinetic-fluid hybrid model are provided below.
+A few of the examples are replications of the verification tests described in Muñoz et al. [1].
 The hybrid-PIC model was added to WarpX in PR #3665 - the figures in the examples below were generated at that time.

 High-Performance Computing and Numerics